 Key Lines of Inquiry and Subjects of Note contain important cumulative effects components.
 In addition to providing a detailed assessment in the response to each of these, a stand-alone assessment of the cumulative effects of the proposed development in combination with past, present and reasonably foreseeable future developments is required.
 As a minimum, this section in the DAR must provide summaries of the analysis and results for any cumulative effects assessment done and presented under any individual Key Lines of Inquiry or Subjects of Note.

-The cumulative effects assessment will consider regional plans (including Sahtu and Gwich’in Land use plans and the Dehcho Draft Land Use Plan), species recovery plans, management plans and objectives and guidelines in an integrated manner in order to understand the aspirations of people and communities in the region.
+The cumulative effects assessment will consider regional plans (including Sahtu Land Use Plan and the Dehcho Draft Land Use Plan), species recovery plans, management plans and objectives and guidelines in an integrated manner in order to understand the aspirations of people and communities in the region.
 The developer will make reasonable and conservative assumptions about relevant cumulative effects from other activities where there is an absence of data, where these effects could combine with those of the proposed highway.
 The developer will consider climate trends (per section 8) in the cumulative context as well as the project specific context.

 The developer will also provide a discussion of potential future developments that could occur as a result of, or use of, this highway (e.g., Mackenzie Gas project, oil and gas development in the central Mackenzie Valley).
-Include a discussion of implications for long-term operation, maintenance and management of the highway.
+Include a discussion of implications for long-term use, maintenance and management of the highway.
+It is also important to note that there may be opportunities within the project or others to mitigate the predicted cumulative effects.

 Follow-up and monitoring